The 2017-108 Next Generation Leaders of Color Inland Region Cohort

 Over the course of a year, a community of twenty leaders came together to support one another emotionally, intellectually, and practically while advancing their practice of leadership.
 Specifically, participants worked to:

 - Strengthen relationships with other leaders across the Inland Region.

 - Build skills in nonprofit leadership, management, and strategy.

 - Reflect on and discover personal, organizational, and community resources.

-In preparation for the program, we have spoken to nearly 90 nonprofit, capacity-building, and philanthropic leaders from the Inland Region over the last year.
+In preparation for the program, we spoke to nearly 90 nonprofit, capacity-building, and philanthropic leaders from the Inland Region over the last year.
 Through conversations, focus groups, and meetings, we learned that there is an overwhelming need for a program like NGLC in the area.

 In this pivotal historical political moment, creating space for leaders of color to build deep relationships, learn skills, and strategize is critical and urgent.

 The program brought together a community of 20 leaders and included the following components over a one-year period.

 1. Four In-Person Leadership Retreats

 2. Facilitated Peer Learning Groups and Webinars